 The entire body, including our ears, relies on a healthy blood supply to operate properly.
 However, poor blood flow, as well as trauma to the blood vessels of the inner ear, can contribute to hearing loss.

-This is important because heart disease is caused by plaque buildup within artery walls.
+This is important because is caused by plaque buildup within artery walls.
 As the vessels become thicker and stiffened, it’s harder for blood to flow through your arteries.
 This impacts the amount of blood being supplied to organs and tissues alike - including tissues within the ears.

 What Does This Mean For You?